salvatorequagliariello/lotto-game/README.md

 <br>
 <br>
 ### The LottoDraw Class
 Class that allows the User to create new Draw Objects.
-A Draw Object mimics the functioning of a real draw, by using its properties as `Ruote` and a set of numbers as their own values.
+A Draw Object mimics the functioning of a real lottery draw, by using its properties as *Ruote* and a set of numbers as their own values.
 In order to grant the succesful creation of a Draw Object, it's required to declare it passing 4 arguments to the Contructor.
 ```javascript
 const draw = new LottoDraw([`bari`, `cagliari`, `firenze`, `genova`, `milano`, `napoli`, `palermo`, `roma`, `torino`, `venezia`], 5, 90, 1);
 ```
 - The first parameter is the **`Ruote`** names.
 An *Array* of *Strings* whose elements will be used as propertis of the declared *Object*.

-- The second parameter is the number of drawn numbers per `Ruota`.
+- The second parameter is the number of drawn numbers per *Ruote*.
 It determines how many numbers will be drawn. **MUST** be a valid *Integer*.

 - The third parameter is the MAX Number to be drawn. **MUST** be a valid *Integer*.